rapidurbanism/RUE02/README.md

 ## Financial Model

-For the financial models, RUE uses LuckySheet, a client-side spreadsheet.
+For the financial models, RUE uses [LuckySheet](https://github.com/mengshukeji/Luckysheet), a client-side spreadsheet.

-The financial model consist of s single spreadsheet.
+In RUE 0.2, financial model consist of s single spreadsheet.
 Values from the spatial model are inserted into specific cells in the spreadsheet, which then triggers the spreadsheet calculations to be executed.

 The financial model was developed as a Microsoft Excel spreadsheet, and then converted into the LuckySheet format.
 The Excel file was manually converted, by loading the file into an [online